babar-raza/package-descriptions/aspose.com/nuget/aspose-for-cpp/Aspose.Total for C++.md

+# C++ On Premise APIs for File Format Manipulation

-It is a complete package of C++ libraries and on premise APIs to help you enhance your C++ native desktop and web applications to perform read, write, convert and other processing operations on popular document formats without requiring Microsoft Office or Adobe automation.
+It is a [complete package of C++ libraries and on premise APIs](https://products.aspose.com/total/cpp) to help you enhance your C++ native desktop and web applications to perform read, write, convert and other processing operations on popular document formats without requiring Microsoft Office or Adobe automation.
 Aspose.Total for C++ package includes components to process word documents, PDF files, spreadsheets, presentations, emails, project files and barcode images from within your C++ apps.

 ## Aspose.Words for C++